 The input tax credit is the goods and services tax a taxable person pays to buy any services or goods.
-You must note that the goods and services are particularly used for business.
+You must note that businesses particularly use the goods and services.

 Input Tax Credit is the main feature of GST.
 It provides tax deduction benefits to the manufacturer.
 However, a taxable person must fulfil specific ITC conditions to reap the benefits.
 You can also benefit from the input tax credit on utilising capital goods for the company’s operations.